 “He’s lying!”
 Stephenson shot back, clearly aware that Finchem was trying to be modest.

 Before joining Woods for the opening ceremony, which was sponsored by Lockheed Martin Corp.
-(LMT), a group of congressmen gathered in the club house with the World Golf Foundation’s CEO, Steve Mona.
+(LMT:US), a group of congressmen gathered in the club house with the World Golf Foundation’s CEO, Steve Mona.
 They included California Democrat Joe Baca, Georgia Republican Phil Gingrey, California Republican Jeff Denham, Louisiana Democrat Cedric Richmond, and New Jersey Democrat Albio Sires.

 Mona pointed out the financial, charitable and health benefits of the sport, reminding the policy leaders that the golf industry contributes two million jobs to the economy.